Child Protection Policy

 - Any actual words or phrases used by the child

-Following a report of concerns from a member of staff, the DSL must:
+Following a report of concerns the DSL must:

-- Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to children’s social care
+- Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to Children’s Social Care and the police if it is appropriate

-- If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm they must contact children’s social care via the children’s reception team (CRT) on 01329 225379 and make a clear statement of:
+- If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSL (or Deputy) must contact Children’s Social Care via the Inter-Agency Referral Form (IARF) making a clear statement of:

 - the known facts